daramacmichael/LogSortTool/README.md

 # LogSortTool
-Litte tool that merges and sorts logs, (say from seperate nodes in a cluster) into a single sorted file, using regular expression on the timestamp and Scala's powerful sort APIs.
+Little tool that merges and sorts logs, (say from seperate nodes in a cluster) into a single sorted file, using regular expression on the timestamp, and Scala's powerful sort APIs.